"Did you have fun riding your bike?" "Just for a short period of time."

 20. A basil plant that is actually growing - I kill most green things.

 21. Snick loves The Piano Guys on Youtube.
 He could watch them all day.
 And I love it.
 This one is his favorite.
-He giggles and giggles.
+He giggles and giggles.22.
+Taco Salad.
+Perfect food.

 23. Green, everywhere I look - I used to think my mom was weird for marveling at how green everything is here in the summer, but now I do the same thing.
 It's like a jungle!
 I love it!